leyffer/m2dtIceSheet/Firedrake installation instructions.md

    python3 firedrake-install --help
    ```

+   The installation script will create a directory `firedrake` containing a virtual environment within the directory it is in.

 5. When I had to reinstall firedrake, I had trouble with the installation script (the creation of the virtual environment was not successful due to a problem with the `venv` creation call).
 This required modifying the script to skip the creation of the virtual environment (line 1719) and creating the virtual environment separately using

    ```bash